Categories

 A categorical triad could be pictured as a diagram

-which can be represented by the "inline" (sequential) forms like ABC, or CBA.
-The first sequence is called primary; the second is the reflected (or inverted) form of the triad.
+which can be represented by the "inline" (sequential) forms like A → B → C, or C ⇒ B ⇒ A. The first sequence is called primary; the second is the reflected (or inverted) form of the triad.
 Recalling that C represents the link between A and B, we observe that the secondary form can be regarded as the triad of links.
 In formal reasoning, the two forms are entirely interchangeable; one needs to get engaged in a practical activity to objectively distinguish the primary sequence from the secondary.
 Such sequential representations of the triad are mere projections, the special ways of unfolding the hierarchy; using such simplified schemes we must always keep in mind the whole, including the structural, systemic and hierarchical interpretation of the elements and links, including their convertibility and the cyclic character of reproduction.

 Since any two hierarchies are organized in the same way, the very arrangement of three categories in a triad suggests many associations with other categorical triads.
 Such formal parallelism often hints to some objective similarity, providing a kind of metaphorical definition.
 Further development can establish real dependencies, bringing metaphors to the level of analogy, or even the kinship of the parallel schemes.
 In any case, comparison of triads is a fundamental mechanism of scheme transfer, a powerful tool of reconstructing the universal features of some cultural sphere on the basis of the hierarchies discovered in other areas.